PeoHP2308/fcj-workshop/fcj-workshop-template-main/content/3-TranslatedBlog/_index.md

 [Read full blogs on Google Docs](https://docs.google.com/document/d/1eUa4NqYlUu_hihcxzo9MVyCQIVNPU3QjUxRnbndxFnI/edit?usp=sharing)

-###  Blog 2 - Transforming network operations with AI: How Swisscom built a network assistant using Amazon Bedrock
+###  Blog 2 - Transforming network operations with AI: How Swisscom built a network assistant using Amazon Bedrock.

 This blog describes how Swisscom — a major telecommunications provider in Europe — leveraged Amazon Bedrock to build an AI Network Assistant that supports network operations.
 The article explains how the system utilizes large language